multiversx/mx-exchange-docs/docs/agora.md

 ## "General discussions" category

 This category is for discussing any subject related to xExchange (product, strategy, tokenomics, website, etc.).
-A user can for instance ask a question related to the protocol, share ideas with the community, gather community feedback on a certain question or idea, present a tool he created to enhance xExchange in any way.
+A user can, for instance, ask a question related to the protocol, share ideas with the community, gather community feedback on a certain question or idea, or present a tool they created to enhance xExchange in any way.

 [comment]: # (mx-context-auto)